ON THIS PAGE

 You can delete related configuration items simultaneously, such as channelized interfaces or static routes, by using a single command and regular expressions.
 Deleting a statement or an identifier effectively “unconfigures” the functionality associated with that statement or identifier, returning that functionality to its default condition.

-You can only delete certain parts of the configuration where you normally put multiple items, for example, interfaces.
-However, you cannot delete "groups" of different items; for example:
+You can delete only certain parts of the configuration where you normally put multiple items, such as interfaces.
+However, you cannot delete "groups" of different items, as shown in this example:

 user@host#show system services